ArweaveKit Docs

 Sample configurations needed for using ArweaveKit in Browser Environments

 In today's web development landscape, module bundlers and frameworks play a pivotal role in optimizing and deploying code for browser environments.
-Despite their numerous advantages, it's important to note that these bundlers often require separate polyfill configurations to ensure support for Node's Core Modules across different browsers.
+Despite their numerous advantages, it's important to note that these bundlers often require separate polyfill configurations to ensure support for Node's across different browsers.

 NextJS